164933716/Mission/map_gettingstarted.md

-# Gaode Development Android Map SDK Getting Started Guide
+# Amap Development Android Map SDK Getting Started Guide

 This guide is a quick start guide for adding maps to Android apps.